ardhika23/inventory_list/README.md

 ### -> Explain how you implemented the checklist above step-by-step (not just following the tutorial).
 1. **Create a new file inside the `main` folder named `forms.py`**

+   I created a new file inside the `main` folder named `forms.py` to creating a form that interfaces with my database models, specifically to add, edit, or display products.

    ```
    from django.forms import ModelForm
    from main.models import Product